amitaiml83/Recipe-For-rating-Predict-Food-Rating-Using-ML/README.md

 - Categorical Data Transformation: Utilized TF-IDF Vectorizer and CountVectorizer for effective categorical data transformation.

 - Data Balancing: Implemented SMOTE API to balance the dataset.
+# Project Structure
+1. Jupyter Notebook
+   - Contains the entire workflow of the project, including data loading, preprocessing, model training, evaluation, and visualization of results.
+   - The notebook is available in **predict_food_rating.ipynb**

 # Model Development:
 Created a classification model utilizing Logistic Regression, SVM, Perceptron, and ensemble methods, and Xgboost achieving up to 78.9% accuracy, with peak performance close to 80%.